 Yes, these diets differ in approach and their specific food rules can be varied.
 Some common themes in many of them include limited sugar and limited or no processed foods.
 And, perhaps most importantly, the one common thread in all of them is to build your food choices around an abundance of plants.

-Whether you’re following a lifestyle diet such as dairy-free or Mediterranean or something more rigid and temporary such as the Whole30, eating a diet that centres around plants can boost your health and promote longevity.
+Whether you’re following a lifestyle diet such as dairy-free or Mediterranean or something more rigid and temporary such as the Whole30, eating a diet that centers around plants can boost your health and promote longevity.
 No one, regardless of the diet you follow, will argue with you that you should eat less plant-based foods, and that includes Little Potatoes.
 Yes, even on a lower carb or Whole30 diet, Little Potatoes in the right serving still fit the bill and are encouraged.

-Our Little potatoes are a powerful plant-based source of iron, Vitamin C and have 3 grams of fibre per serving.
+Our Little potatoes are a powerful plant-based source of iron, and Vitamin C and have 3 grams of fibre per serving.
 Since they are also naturally gluten-free, they can fit into any lifestyle.
 Not to mention, there are a million different and delicious ways to prepare Little Potatoes, which means you can keep them in the regular rotation without getting bored!